neondatabase/website/content/docs/guides/railway.md

 updatedOn: '2024-02-19T00:00:00Z'
 ---

 [Railway](https://railway.app) is an application deployment platform that allows users to develop web applications locally, provision infrastructure and then deploy to the cloud.
-Railway integrates with GitHub for continuous deployment, and supports a variety of programming languages and frameworks.
+Railway integrates with GitHub for continuous deployment and supports a variety of programming languages and frameworks.

 This guide shows how to deploy a simple Node.js application connected to a Neon Postgres database on Railway.